agateau/yokadi/README.markdown

     yokadi> t_due 21 23/07 10:30
     Due date for task 'Buy chocolate' set to Thu Jul 23 10:30:00 2009

 Due dates are shown by `t_list`.
 Due date is colored according to time left.
 If you want to be reminded when a task is due, you can use the Yokadi Daemon for that.
 See below for details.

 ## Periodic tasks

-If you have periodic tasks, you can tell it to yokadi with `t_recurs`:
+If you have periodic tasks, you can tell it to Yokadi with `t_recurs`:

     yokadi> t_recurs 1 weekly monday 21:30
     yokadi> t_recurs 1 monthly 3 11:00